Baltimore City: Arts and Neighborhoods of Charm City

 EAT: Dooby’s

-In the Mount Vernon section of Baltimore, this Asian-flair fast “slow food” eatery is very popular for quick meetings or take-your-time gatherings.
+In the Mount Vernon section of Baltimore, the Asian-flair fast “slow food” eatery, Dooby’s, is very popular for quick meetings or take-your-time gatherings.
 Order the likes of Korean BBQ Hot Wings, Veggie or Pork Dumplings, or other trendy vittles at the counter, take a number, and your food is brought right to your table.
 Easy peasy.
 And yummy.

 EAT: The Food Market, Hampden Neighborhood

-Set inside a renovated old food market in filmmaker John Water’s old stomping grounds, The Food market has staying power, thanks to Chef Chad Gauss.
+Set inside a renovated old food market in filmmaker John Water’s old stomping grounds, The Food Market Hampden has staying power, thanks to Chef Chad Gauss.

 The menu is a witty mix of comfort foods, molecular gastronomy, and unusual combinations of flavors, divided into “Little,” “Small,” “Big” and “In Between” categories.
 The Food Market elevates grazing to high art, compelling you to return to try everything you missed.